 Using a number of Muscle Energy Techniques as well as Neuro muscular Techniques – remedial massage works not just for the overused/injured site but for the whole body and because it works at a deeper level than a more relaxing massage, its effects usually last longer.
 Remedial massage also helps prevent injuries as well as helping heal them.
 Both muscular and skeletal problems can be helped through remedial massage.

-Lomond Clinic now working with first team of top professional football club.
+Lomond Clinic has had experience working on First Team of top professional football club.

 Deep Tissue/Therapeutic Massage

 This massage is very holistic in that it is deep, remedial and also very relaxing.
 It brings about a real sense of peace and tranquility to the whole person and at the same time the understanding that their body is being ‘fixed’ as they relax.